HiddyTiddy/tost/README.md

 # tost
 tost is pronounced like toast but spelt like tost; fuck you

+# TODO
+which language
+- C
+- python
+- rust
+- brainfuck
+- matlab
+- scratch